Judge denies Abrams bid to seek unlimited contributions - NewsBreak

 Judge denies Abrams bid to seek unlimited contributions

-ATLANTA (AP) — Georgia Democratic gubernatorial candidate Stacey Abrams cannot immediately begin raising and spending unlimited campaign contributions under a state law passed last year because she is not yet her party’s nominee, a federal judge ruled Thursday.
+Georgia Democratic gubernatorial candidate Stacey Abrams cannot immediately begin raising and spending unlimited campaign contributions under a state law passed last year because she is not yet her party 's nominee, a federal judge ruled Thursday.

 Abrams and her One Georgia committee filed a lawsuit last month challenging the constitutionality of the new law, which allows certain top elected officials and party nominees to create “leadership committees” that can raise campaign funds without limits.
 But they also asked the judge to order the state ethics commission not to take any action against them if they continue to raise money before the primary next month.